X13-A/monochromatic-camera/README.md

 ### Result

-A natural-looking image where **UV-reflective areas appear brighter**, revealing hidden patterns visible to bees but invisible to humans — like floral nectar guides.
+An image where **UV-reflective areas appear brighter**, revealing hidden patterns visible to bees but invisible to humans, such as floral nectar guides.

 The processing pipeline remains identical — only the inputs and final mapping change.

-### WIP: TRANSFORM (UV, R, B) -> (R, G, B)
+### WIP: HOW TO FIND TRANSFORM (UV, R, B) -> (R, G, B)
 - Optimize using linear regression
 - Cost function: DeltaE0D
 - Achieve minimal difference in skintone only between XYZ and reconstructed RGB